Pilou97/rock-n-rollup/doc/src/basics/getting-started.md

 Rock-N-Rollup currently has a minimum supported Rust version of 1.66.
 Running `rustup default 1.66` will ensure you have the correct version of Rust.
 As such, this guide assumes you are running Rust 1.66.

-To develop Smart Rollups on tezos, you will also need to compile your Rust code to wasm.
-To compile to wasm just add the `wasm32-unknown-unknown` as a new target: `rustup target add wasm32-unknown-unknown`.
+To develop smart rollups on Tezos, you will also need to compile your Rust code to Wasm.
+To compile to Wasm just add the `wasm32-unknown-unknown` as a new target: `rustup target add wasm32-unknown-unknown`.

 # Hello kernel!